talmeym/regurgitator-core-xml/README.md

 each rule has one or more conditions that must be satisfied to make the rule pass. each condition evaluates the value of a parameter within the message object, specified by the ``source`` attribute, against an operand. each condition has a ``condition behaviour`` that dictates the manner in which the value is evaluated against the operand. the example above uses the ``equals`` condition behaviour.

-the behaviour of a condition can also be specified as a child element of the parent condition, as below:
+the behaviour of a condition can be specified as a child element of the parent condition, as opposed to an attribute, as below:

 ```xml
 	...